-Rosetta, the core computer program that enables all of our research, was created in the laboratory of David Baker, Director of the IPD.
+Rosetta, the core computer program that enables all of our research, was created in the Baker laboratory.
 The global community of Rosetta developers, known as the RosettaCommons, has grown by an average of 106 members annually since 2013.
 With 70 active commercial licenses and more than 30,000 active academic licenses, improvements to Rosetta automatically benefit a growing, global community of scientists.

 We have enlisted volunteer citizen-scientists by developing Rosetta@Home, which allows anyone with a computer or smartphone to participate in our research.
 Our Rosetta software is now running calculations on nearly a billion computing devices worldwide, requiring ~10% of the UW’s internet bandwidth.
 Soon after we started the Rosetta@home project, contributors watching representations of origami-like protein folding calculations on their screens became curious themselves and wanted to see if they could help solve protein challenges.
-So we created Foldit, a multiplayer online game where thousands of volunteers compete to solve new protein folding puzzles — everything from the structure of viral proteins to designs for food poisoning cures.
+So we created Foldit, a multiplayer online game where thousands of volunteers compete to solve new protein folding puzzles—everything from the structure of viral proteins to cures for food poisoning.

 FoldIt: Growth and player activity

 We ask ourselves: If we design a new protein in the laboratory, how can that technology best serve humanity?
 For example, if we make proteins that slice up other proteins with precision, can we create an enzyme that degrades gluten and thereby prevents celiac disease?
 If we can design proteins that remain active at high temperatures, can we eliminate the need for refrigeration in the global vaccine supply chain?
 Or, if we can design protein switches, can we create new cell therapies that sense and respond to their surroundings?
 Naturally, every protein design breakthrough leads to the need to raise capital to pursue translational and commercialization efforts.

 Since 2012, the Baker lab, David Baker, or IPD have contributed to eight biotechnology companies.
-In the last two years, these companies collectively raised more than $150 million to advance downstream applications of protein design.
+These companies collectively raised more than $1 billion to advance downstream applications of protein design.
 These spinouts help ensure that the IPD’s breakthroughs translate into real-world impact.